g-rl/zombium-t6/README.md

-works on every map but nuketown
+works on every map but nuketown - very messy code as its old but works haha